 Tent location.
 Make sure your tent floor is sitting on a flat, obstacle-free, durable surface.
 Avoid placing it atop back-gouging roots, rocks or pine cones.

 Mentally prepare for new surroundings.
-Cheerfully embrace a fresh experience.
-Yes, you have voluntarily abandoned your predictable home routines in order to immerse yourself in the outdoors.
+Embrace the experience.
+Yes, you have voluntarily abandoned your comfortable bed in order to immerse yourself in the outdoors.
 The bathroom is no longer 8 paces from your bedside; it's now 6 sites down the campground loop.
 Be OK with that.
-The beauty and fun of the experience will override any temporary inconveniences.
+The joy of the experience will override any temporary inconveniences.

 Physically adapt.
 Two things often take urbanites by surprise on the first night of a camping trip: 1) How cool temperatures get after sundown, and 2) how dark the night sky is.
 So be prepared: Keep insulating clothing layers and a headlamp and/or flashlight handy.
 Hang an LED lantern inside your tent as soon as you set it up.

 Appreciate the uniqueness of the moment.
-Most of us live tethered to modern conveniences that make life pleasant.
+Most of us live tethered to modern conveniences.
 When camping, certainly do all you can to ensure your comfort, but also realize that for a few nights you have the opportunity to experience the world around you from a new, outdoor perspective.
 Look at the stars.
 Listen to the quietness.
-Exhale.
 Relax.

 Repeat familiar routines.
 If brushing your teeth is your final act before turning in each night at home, do the same in camp.
 It will trigger a feeling of normalcy to your otherwise new surroundings.

 Wear dry clothing.
 Change out of any damp or sweaty clothes and hang them from a branch or clothesline overnight.
 A good sleepwear choice while camping is long underwear, top and bottoms, plus clean socks.
-They feel cozy, give you a buffer of insulation when you hop out of the sleeping bag and, maybe best of all, minimize the transfer of body oils to your bag.
+They feel cozy and warm, and they minimize the transfer of body oils to your bag.

 Tip: Another way to keep your bag clean—insert a sleeping bag liner.
-They’re nice to have if you're too weary after an active day to clean up completely.
+They’re nice to have if you're too tired to clean up completely.

 Avoid overdressing before you hop into your bag.
-Wearing bulky clothing inside a bag can create interior empty spaces and reduce the bag's ability to efficiently trap body heat.
+Wearing bulky clothing inside a bag can actually reduce the bag's ability to efficiently trap body heat.
 Instead, drape items such as a jacket on the outside top of your bag for an extra layer of insulation.

 Tip: Bring an old comforter from home to serve as an extra layer.
 A familiar bedding item from home is often reassuring to children.